Dean Drummond's Café Buffé, libretto by Charles Bernstein: sound recording and libretto now available

 SETTING:

 Inside the Café Buffé B early 21st century.
 The band should be set up like a dance band with cardboard music stands with the name of the band in the front row.
-Various tables are set about, spaciously to allow much eventual movement.
-Later, the delivery of water to the band and food and beverages to patrons should be very exaggerated, almost gaudy, an oversized beverage cart with gleaming water goblets, gigantic portions, etc. All waiters/waitressess, busboys/busgirls are dancers or movement artists, extremely exaggerated in motion.
+Various tables are set about spaciously to allow much eventual movement.
+Later, the delivery of water to the band and food and beverages to patrons should be very exaggerated, almost gaudy, an oversized beverage cart with gleaming water goblets, gigantic portions, etc. All waiters/waitresses, busboys/busgirls are dancers or movement artists, extremely exaggerated in motion.
 The band itself should always be active when not playing: eating drinking, fiddling around, an occasional prank.

 SYNOPSIS:

 The band begins to play the overture while Bill Pell, a waiter, is quietly setting up.
-Meanwhile, Meadow Lark sips a cold drink at a table.When the band quiets down, Bill asks Meadow what she thought of the band: "Whaddya think of that?"
-"That what?," sings Meadow.
-"That band."
-"What band?""
-"The band." " Which band?" " This band" " Band of what?"
-Bill and Meadow continue until the Band interrupts (singing loudly): "We sure want some ice‑cold water!" — and an elaborate water service is provide to the Band.
+Meanwhile, Meadow Lark sips a cold drink at a table.
+When the band quiets down, Bill asks Meadow what she thought of the band: “Whaddya think of that?”
+“That what?” sings Meadow.
+“That band.”
+“What band?”
+“The band.”
+“Which band?”
+“This band.”
+“Band of what?”
+Bill and Meadow continue until the Band interrupts (singing loudly): “We sure want some ice‑cold water!” — and an elaborate water service is provided to the Band.

 Up to this point, most of the singing has been rather quick dialogue, but now each character has more to say.
-Meadow sings: "I never knew the day to end / You know I never knew any day to end / Just pulls out its plug / Or somehow unplugs itself."
-Bill sings: "Don't pull the plug / I'm coming home./ Don't pull the plug / I'm almost there / Don't pull the plug / Been much too long / I feel like floating /.
-But I pant instead. / Sometimes I feel./ I'm almost lost / Sometimes I feel / I'm almost found /.
-Sometimes I feel. / So pushed around. / I see her in my mirror / I hold her in my dreams / But dreams are dreams / And dreams get done / — / What will you have to drink?"
+Meadow sings: “I never knew the day to end / You know I never knew any day to end / Just pulls out its plug / Or somehow unplugs itself.”
+Bill sings: “Don't pull the plug / I'm coming home. / Don't pull the plug / I'm almost there / Don't pull the plug / Been much too long / I feel like floating. / But I pant instead. / Sometimes I feel. / I'm almost lost / Sometimes I feel / I'm almost found. / Sometimes I feel. / So pushed around. / I see her in my mirror / I hold her in my dreams / But dreams are dreams / And dreams get done / — / What will you have to drink?”

 After the drinks are quickly discussed, Meadow digresses singing a quasi-blues: “There's no time like the present / And the present's already gone / No time like the present / And the present it's already gone / Got to get some reality / Or else I'll lose what's left of my mind.”
 She ends: “I just keep getting up/ Thinking I'm someone else than I am.”